EtherTW/Jaxx_source/README.md

 Download [Jaxx source code](https://jaxx.io/) for better code reading experience.

-I have no right on the source code and I do not intend to use it for any project.
+I have no right on the source code and no intend to use it for any project.